maikelthedev/maikeldotuk.github.io/_posts/2018-03-05-sunday-funday.md

 Sometimes I fear I'm becoming hollow, all that is left is the shell. **I want to feel alive.**

 I want my life to get better.
+I want Sundays to stop being painful.
+I want economic certainty and a stable job, I want a network of friends who aren't just passing by, I want so many things to get better.
+I won't stop until they are.